LLEK10249U Evidence, Diet and Health

 - 7,5 ECTS

 - Type of assessment

 - Written assignment, 48 hoursDescription of examination: The student will be given two papers and a number of questions that they have to consider in their answer.
-They will have 48 hours to do the task in which they are allowed to use all papers from the course, their notes, the internet and also to meet and discuss, but each student have to make an individual answer and they are not allowed to copy writing from other students.
+They will have 48 hours to do the task in which they are allowed to use all papers from the course, their notes, the internet and also to meet and discuss, but each student must make an individual answer and they are not allowed to discuss their written answers or copy writing from other students.
 The evaluation will consider skills mainly from the strength of the arguments and an overall evaluation of the answer.
 The final answer must be uploaded within 48 hours.

 - Exam registration requirements